dcsoto/dcsoto.github.io/_posts/2023-09-18-local_blast_database.md

 /PATH/TO/my_blastdb/nt
 ```

-To obtain the species of our subject sequences, we need to manually request the `staxids` (Subject Tax IDs).
+Also, to obtain the species of our subject sequences, we need to manually request the `staxids` (Subject Tax IDs).
 Blast formats 6, 7, and 10 can be customize to add `staxids`.

+Addressing these two points, we have the following command:

 ```bash
 blastn -num_threads 34 -db /PATH/TO/my_blastdb/nt -query input.fa -out output.out -outfmt “7 qseqid qlen slen qcovhsp sseqid staxids bitscore score evalue pident qstart qend sstart send”
 ```

+(Here, I am also requesting a bunch of other parameters, like query length, subject length, e-value, etc, etc.)

 And that's it.
 Enjoy Blasting!